 One reason the Venus mask aged so well is that its straps are made out of elastic fabric.
 This fabric retains its tightness even after heavy use.

 In contrast, many 3M masks use rubber bands, which loosen and snap after heavy use.
-Thus, masks with rubber straps will probably have shorter lifespans.
+Thus, those with rubber straps will probably have shorter lifespans.

-Bottom line: Masks last far longer than a single day.
+Bottom line: They remain far longer than a single day.
 This data suggests masks can retain fit effectiveness up to the point masks become so gross and hard to breathe in that most people would want to throw them out anyway.

 A Practical Guide to Mask Longevity